NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 ![](../images/Holey-wvg-cavity-hz.gif)
 </center>

 The mode has a frequency of 0.235, just as we saw in the transmission spectrum, and a $Q$ of 373 which we could have also found by fitting the transmission spectrum.
-This lifetime $Q$ includes two independent decay channels: light can decay from the cavity into the waveguide with lifetime $Q_w$, or it can radiate from the cavity into the surrounding air with lifetime $Q_r$, where (see this [online textbook](http://ab-initio.mit.edu/book), ch.
-10)
+This lifetime $Q$ includes two independent decay channels: light can decay from the cavity into the waveguide with lifetime $Q_w$, or it can radiate from the cavity into the surrounding air with lifetime $Q_r$, where

 $$\frac{1}{Q} = \frac{1}{Q_w} + \frac{1}{Q_r}$$

+(See this [online textbook](http://ab-initio.mit.edu/book), ch.
+10 for more details).
 There are a variety of ways to separate out the two decay channels.
 For example, we can look at the power radiated in different directions.
 Here, we'll just increase the number `N` of holes and see what happens &mdash; as we increase `N`, $Q_w$ should increase exponentially while $Q_r$ remains roughly fixed, so that $Q$ eventually saturates at $Q_r$.

 ```
 unix% meep N=4 compute-mode?=true holey-wvg-cavity.ctl |grep harminv